wesamdev/wepanel/README.md

 # wepanel

- wepanel is a panel for pterodactyl
+wepanel is a panel for pterodactyl.